No budget set for Mayo's new downtown project

 The ‘Bold.
 Forward.
 Unbound. in Rochester’ will change the downtown landscape on the west end, creating four new sites for the clinic.

-There has been no set numbers for this budget as Mayo Clinic officials have said the need to get their funding approved by the board of trustees before a number can be set.
-They say a number will be more clear by the end of the 2023.
+There have been no set numbers for this budget as Mayo Clinic officials have said they need to get their funding approved by the board of trustees before a number can be set.
+They say the number will be more clear by the end of 2023.

 “We hope to know more about the total budget and overall strategy after we’ve completed our planning exercises that will really go for the next three to six months,” said Dr. Craig Daniels, a physician at Mayo Clinic.